 Apply: the UCAS online application system.
 You should use this to make your application(s) to King's.
 'Apply' will allow you to apply to several different universities and/or courses at once.

 Track: a central tracking system for following the progress of your different applications.
 King's will also provide you with an account for our own supplementary tracking and messaging system (called King's Apply).

 You can apply to UCAS from 1 September for entry the following autumn, but remember you can start doing your research, attending open days, and preparing your personal statement earlier than this.

-The normal closing date for receipt of applications is 15 January.
-However if you are including Oxford or Cambridge, or to Medicine or Dentistry, then the closing date is 15 October in the year prior to entry.
+The standard deadline for applications is 15 January, but if you are applying for Medicine or Dentistry then the deadline is 15 October in the uear prior to entry.

 The UCAS website states a more flexible deadline for international students, however, any application received by King's after the above dates is considered late.